edseymour/openshift-infratests/README.md

 ```

 The template takes two parameters:
- * `PVC_TARGET` - the name of the PersistentVolumeClaim to test
+ * `PVC_TARGET` - the name of the PersistentVolumeClaim to test.
- * `TOOLS_IMAGE` - the image spec for the tools image to use, defaults to docker.io/centos/tools
+ * `TOOLS_IMAGE` - the image spec for the tools image to use, defaults to docker.io/centos/tools.
+ * `NUMBER_OF_RUNS` - the number of tests to run, true tests should be run multiple times, but the default for a quick test is just one.

 Note: the `PVC_TARGET` must be available for mounting.
 If this is a RWO PersistentVolumeClaim then other applications should be stopped before running the test.
 Example output (the first write is to the local directory, the second to the persistent volume):